Ruben-Arushanyan/guide-open-source/guides/website/README.md

 - README header link
-- You can find the React documentation on the website.
+- You can find the full documentation on the website.